 Time and food can be enemies especially when warming foods for long periods of time.
 You don’t want your food to dry out.
 You also want to make sure your food never drops into the “danger zone” which is between 40ºF and 140ºF.
 Once it does, you have TWO hours before bacteria will start to grow.

-If you’re serving food buffet style, you may want to have to food out for several hours so everyone can continue to help themselves throughout the duration of the party.
-If that’s the case, you will need to make sure your food has time to heat up before guests help themselves.
+If you’re serving food buffet style, it is easiest to have food out the entire party so everyone can continue to help themselves throughout the day or night.
+If that’s the case, you will need to make sure your food has time to heat up before guests help themselves and will stay heated until the end of the party.

 Some chafing dishes can take over an hour to heat the food all the way through so make sure you take this time into consideration!
 TIP* Starting with HOT water underneath your dish and using larger sternos are both smart tricks to get your food warmers ready faster!